thednp/vite-plugin-vanjs/README.md

 yarn add vite-plugin-vanjs
 ```

-2) To add typescript support, edit your `src/vite-env.d.ts` (or any global types you have set in your app) as follows:
+2) To add Typescript support, edit your `src/vite-env.d.ts` (or any global types you have set in your app) as follows:

 ```ts
 /// <reference types="vite/client" />